jsc329/ammonitorwiki/15-templates.md

 provides instructions on how to create templates.
 Below, we summarize the key points.

 Users should put thought and care into constructing templates.
-It is in iterative process, and users will likely wish to create many templates and then conduct some testing to decide which ones are worth using.
+It is an iterative process, and users will likely wish to create many templates and then conduct some testing to decide which ones are worth using.
 Though no template will be perfect, the success of the automated